mortonne/datascipsych/README.md

 # datascipsych
 Data Science for Psychology course code

+## Getting the source code

+To use this project in Visual Studio Code, you must first "clone" it from GitHub.
+If you are reading this `README` file in Visual Studio Code, you are probably done with this step.

+To clone the code project from GitHub, open a new window in Visual Studio Code.
+In the Welcome tab, you should see an option to `Clone Git Repository...`.
+Click that, then enter `https://github.com/mortonne/datascipsych.git`.
+Select a destination folder, such as your desktop.
+Choose to open the repository either in the current window or in a new window.
+When asked whether you trust the authors of the files in this folder, select "Yes".
+After a moment, you should see the code project files in the Explorer.

+To get the latest code from GitHub, open the Command Palette and run `Git: Pull`, or click on the refresh icon in the lower right of the VSCode window.

 ## Installation

 To check whether you installed the project correctly, first open a terminal (`View > Terminal`).
 You should see `(.venv)` on the left side of the command prompt.
 This means that you have a local virtual environment set up for Python.
 Next, run `pip list`.
 If the package is installed, this should display a list of many Python packages.
 If not, then follow the instructions below to set up the project.